 (Company values vs. your values.)

-- Who does the hiring--to whom should you address your cover letter?
+- Know who does the hiring so you know to whom you should address your cover letter.

 - What opportunities are available for training, advancement, and career growth?

 - Do you want to work for this company?
 Why?

 - What will you do?

 - How will you do it?